PDC-support/hpc-intro-retired/_episodes/01-linux.md

 | mv file1 new_dir/file2 | move *file1* into *new_folder* and call that *file2* |

-> ## Exercise: Copying files and moving between folders.
+> ## Type-along-exercise: Copying files and moving between folders.
 >
 > - Create a directory called *example_hpc*.
 Verify that it was created.
 > - Move into *example_hpc*.
 Obtain the name of the current location.
 Check contents.